LennartFr/ALFTrading/README.md

 ## Active investment vs. passive investment
 Active investing refers to an investment strategy that involves ongoing buying and selling activity by the investor.
 Active investors purchase investments and continuously monitor their activity to exploit profitable conditions.
 Active investing is highly involved and goes under the name of Day Trading.
 And stay away from Day Trading for the simpe reason that ou will not beat the market as a day trader.

-Passive investent on the other hand refers to ivestors whu buy a set of shares and then keep them for years and decades.
+Passive investent on the other hand refers to ivestors who buy a set of shares and then keep them for years and decades.

 ## You can not beat, i.e. outperform the market, at least not regularly.

 Given enough time, the stock market will inveriably go up, given the fact that most economies will grow over time.
-A rorolaggy it thay it’s  well neigh impossible to beat the market over time.
+A cororolary it that it’s well neigh impossible for stock pickers to outperform the market over time.
 In fact, only a tiny percentage of professional investors are able to do so with at least some degree of consistency.
 It is not impossible for you to find one of these superprofessionals and invest with him or her, or to become one of those investors yourself.
 But it’s incredibly unlikely.

 Day trading is speculation in securities, specifically buying and selling financial instruments within the same trading day, such that all positions are closed before the market closes for the trading day.
 You will not make mnoney Day Trading so don't even think about